What are the Characteristics of Operations Research?

 For example, a retail company might run an OR model to test different pricing strategies and analyze their impact on sales before implementing the changes.

-Limitations of Operations Research
+Operations Research Shortcomings

 Summing Up